AdaCore/spark2014/docs/ug/gnattest.rst

 ------------------------

-In order to combine formal verification with testing, the program should respect a number of restrictions, even on code that is not in Alfa.
+In order to combine formal verification with testing, the program should respect a number of restrictions, even on code that is not in |SPARK|.
 These restrictions are:

 .. code-block:: ada